-If someone makes you or any other Participant(s) feel unsafe or unwelcome at an Edcamp Community-sponsored event, please report the incident in one of the ways outlined below, as soon as possible.
+If someone makes you or any other Participant(s) feel unsafe or unwelcome at an Edcamp Communitysponsored event, please report the incident in one of the ways outlined below, as soon as possible.

 - If the Offender is a Participant, report the incident to the Edcamp event Organizer.
-The Edcamp event Organizer must create a written report and send a copy of this incident report to the Edcamp Community Program Director, amodica@digitalpromise.org. - If the Offender is the Edcamp event Organizer, report the incident directly to the Edcamp Community Program Director, amodica@digitalpromise.org.
+The Edcamp event Organizer must create a written report and send a copy of this incident report to the Edcamp Community by Digital Promise at edcamp@digitalpromise.org. - If the Offender is the Edcamp event Organizer, report the incident directly to the Edcamp Community by Digital Promise at edcamp@digitalpromise.org.